HMS-Core/hms-scene-RTcore-demo/README.md

 * `examples/hybridreflection/VulkanImageBasedLighting`
 * `examples/hybridreflection/VulkanSkyboxPipeline`;

 2\.
-Rasterize reflective objects through graphics pipelines, and use the vertex WCS coordinates, normal vectors, and camera coordinates to get specular reflection rays.
+Add a raytraing pipeline to generate reflection texture  which builds of resources that RTCore needs.
+Then generate gays, intersect with scene objects, get color and return a reflection texture in shader codes.

+* `examples/hybridreRayTracing/RayTracingPass`
-* `examples/hybridreflection/VulkanGenReflecRayPipeline`
+* `data/shaders/glsl/hybridRayTracing/raytracing_color.frag`

 3\.
-Similar to the demo for drawing a triangle, use RTCore to build an acceleration structure for a scene and calculate the ray intersections.
-Here, rays generated using graphics pipelines are available in the GPU.
-4\.
-Traverse material information of all possible reflective objects in the scene based on the intersection calculation result, and color the intersections through PBR to obtain specular maps.
-* `examples/hybridreflection/VulkanReflectionPipeline`

-5\.
 Use a hybrid pipeline to fuse specular maps and images displayed by original graphics pipelines.

-* `examples/hybridreflection/VulkanOnscreenPipeline`
+* `examples/hybridreRayTracing/VulkanOnscreenPipeline`

 Below is an example of partial reflection:
 <img src="images/hybridreflection.png" width="500px">
-Remarks: The GLTF materials provided by Huawei contain six objects to be reflected: "Huawei", "Cone", "Sphere", "Capsule", "Cube", "Plane".
-You can use the `setDrawMeshName` function in `hybridreflection.cpp` to select the objects that require reflection.

 ## Reference_Projects
 [1] https://github.com/SaschaWillems/Vulkan